genome-miner/mycoplasma-assembly-pipeline/README.md

 I’m a biotechnology student exploring bioinformatics pipelines for genomics research.
 Open to collaboration and feedback!

 # License
-The project is licensed under the MIT license.
+The project is licensed under the MIT license (https://github.com/genome-miner/mycoplasma-assembly-pipeline/blob/main/LICENSE).

 # Note
 This project is for educational purposes.
 Data and reference information are obtained from NCBI SRA/GenBank and assembled using open-source tools.